 Creating the Signature Cinnamon Swirl Layer

-Now, we come to the feature that gives the honey bun cake its name—the irresistible cinnamon swirl.
+Here’s the step that earns the honey bun cake its name—the irresistible cinnamon swirl.

-- Mix the Filling: In a small bowl, combine 1 cup of packed brown sugar and 1–2 tablespoons of cinnamon.
-Optional: For an extra layer of flavor, sprinkle in a pinch of nutmeg or some crushed walnuts.
+- Mix the Filling: In a small bowl, mix together 1 cup of packed brown sugar with 1–2 tablespoons of cinnamon.
+For extra flavor, toss in a pinch of nutmeg or a handful of crushed walnuts.

 - Layer It: Sprinkle this mix evenly over the first half of your batter.

-- Top With Remaining Batter: Carefully spoon or pour the rest of the batter over the cinnamon layer.
+- Top With Remaining Batter: Gently spoon or pour the remaining batter over the cinnamon layer, spreading it evenly.
 Use a spatula to smooth it out.

 - Swirl (Optional): Using a butter knife, gently swirl the batter and cinnamon layer for a marbled effect.
-Be cautious not to overmix—you want distinct layers, not a completely blended batter.
+Be careful not to overdo it—you want defined layers, not a fully mixed batter.

-- Ready to Bake: Preheat the oven to 325°F and bake for 40–45 minutes, or until a toothpick inserted comes out clean.
+- Ready to Bake: Preheat your oven to 325°F and bake for 40–45 minutes, or until a toothpick comes out clean.

 Once baked, let the cake sit in the pan for 10–15 minutes before adding your glaze so it soaks in while warm.